-Science Writing is a diverse field, ranging from journalism and creative writing, to communication and public relations, to books that reach the best-sellers lists.
-To meet these opportunities, the MA in Science Writing and the Graduate Certificate in Science Writing present students with a range of credentials, courses and other experiences that present skills needed for the changing workplace.
+Science Writing is a diverse field, ranging from journalism and creative writing, to communication and public relations, to books that reach the bestseller lists.
+To meet these opportunities, the MA in Science Writing and the Graduate Certificate in Science Writing present students with a range of credentials, courses, and other experiences that present skills needed for the changing workplace.

 The Advanced Academic Programs offers career advising to students and graduates in Science Writing and other programs through its Career Services office.

 The diversity of career options for science writers starts first with topic: Our students and graduates focus on subjects or fields as wide as the world of science itself.
 From space and oceans to health and technology, from the history of science to the future yet revealed, topics are ever-changing.
 The success of our alumni demonstrates this diversity: